-Another fav equipment of mine!
+Another fav equipment of my home workout equipment!
 Besides doing “the crab” with this, you can also swap this with a Thera band or vice versa.
 They have somewhat the same function, however, the Thera band has a few more tricks up its sleeve.

 Booty bands are great for outer thigh and outer glute strengthening.
 It slims down the sides and keeps the knee supported!

 This exercise strengthens your side glutes to support the knee upright so it will not collapse inwards causing unnecessary stress on the knee.
 Standing leg side raise is pretty relaxing and suitable for all ages, I love it because you can do this anywhere, any time!

 - Use the thera band – start with the yellow band first as it’s the lightest in intensity.
 Slowly move to harder ones, green, red, and blue

 - Stand beside a chair, with one hand on the back of it for balance

 - Place a resistance band around both ankles